-Over recent years BlackRock has increased its focus on stewardship and ESG (Environmental, Social and Governance) related issues.
-This involves direct dialogue with companies on governance issues that have a real impact on sustainable, long-term financial performance.
-While iShares Corporate Bond Index isn't an ESG-specific fund, we view it positively that BlackRock as a group is taking an active approach to stewardship issues.
+Over recent years BlackRock has increased its drive towards stewardship and promoting Environmental Social and Governance (ESG)-based products.
+This involves direct dialogue with companies on governance issues that have a material impact on sustainable, long-term financial performance.
+While the iShares Corporate Bond Index isn't an ESG-specific fund, we view it positively that BlackRock as a group is taking an active approach to stewardship issues.

-The team running the fund also work closely with various equity and risk departments across the business.
+The team running this fund works closely with various equity and risk departments across the business.
 We believe this adds good support and challenge on how to run the fund effectively.

-The iShares Corporate Bond Index fund has performed well versus its benchmark, returning 5.38% per annum since launch in 2010 as shown in the fund factsheet.
+The iShares Corporate Bond Index fund aims to track the Markit iBoxx GBP Non-Gilts Overall TR Index and has performed well since launch in 2010*.
 As is typical of index tracker funds, it’s fallen behind the benchmark over the long term because of the costs involved.
 However, this difference has been small due to the strategies used by the BlackRock team.

-Given BlackRock's size, experience and expertise running index tracker funds, we expect the fund to continue to track the index well in future, though there are no guarantees on how it will perform.
+Given Blackrock’s size, experience and expertise running index tracker funds, we expect the fund to continue to track the index well in the future.
+However, past performance isn’t a guide to future returns.